1. Personal Information

-Henfield Community Partnership (HCP) has registered with the Information Commissioner’s Office (http://www.ico.gov.uk/) as Data Controller for the Henfield Hub, registration number PZ330681X.
+Henfield Hub CIC has registered with the Information Commissioner’s Office (https://ico.org.uk/) as Data Controller for the Henfield Hub, registration number ZA273465.

-The Hub’s Managing Agent manages data security on behalf of HCP and is responsible for security of personal information, with accountability through the Hub’s Board of Management.
+The Hub’s Editor-in-Chief manages data security and is responsible for security of personal information, with accountability through the Hub’s Board of Management.

 Personal information stored on the Hub is encrypted to prevent unauthorised access.
 Users can at any time access their own personal information on the Hub to make changes or delete it by using their password.
 It is the user’s responsibility to keep their password secure.

 Electronic data stored by the Hub is held securely by a reputable hosting company.

 The Editor-in-Chief and any administrators who, by the nature of their work need access to personal information will be trained in the principles of data protection.